 We had an internal conversation at BuildEmpire regarding the planned gatekeeping of one of our products, where we proposed the initial cost of the product would be kept low, and then having an "add-on" approach, with each add-on bringing a price increase.
 We quickly changed our approach.

-What the customer wants is value from known expenditure.
+What the customer wants is value from a known expenditure.
 No hidden costs and no feeling of FOMO.

 Scott Galloway effectively proposed a un-bundled bundle - with his rundle (Scott's term for recurring revenue bundle") - which sees organisations provide encapsulated value by combining other elements of its service into one cost.
 He proposed Disney, for instance, could include member only access to parks and member only cruises as part of their offering.